Over 40 Bike Trails, 300+ Miles

 Ride Safe, Greater Orlando, Disney Area

-The East Central Regional Rail Trail (ECRRT) runs along an abandoned Florida East Coast Railway corridor acquired in 2007.
-50.5 miles are planned.
-47 miles are now complete.
-One 3.5 mile gap remains.
-Here, we focus on the western-most section of the trail, 8.5 miles from Enterprise through Osteen to the trail gap at Guise Road.
-This section is within our '30 mile radius' of Downtown Orlando.
-For details on the entire trail, visit us at 100floridaTrails.com .
+The East Central Regional Rail Trail (ECRRT) runs 52 miles along an abandoned Florida East Coast Railway corridor acquired in 2007.
+Here, we focus on the western-most section of the trail, 8 miles from Deltona through Osteen at Guise Road.
+This section is within a "30 mile radius" of Orlando.
+For details on the entire trail, visit us at 100FloridaTrails.com .
 The ECRRT is a key component in the Florida Coast-to-Coast Trail .
 (Map, photos below)

 East Central Regional Rail-Trail Map

 Mileage: 8 miles - total trail is 52 miles

 Trailheads/Parking: This section: Thornby Park, Green Springs Park (Deltona); SR 415 bridge (See map)

 Nearby Points of Interest: DeBary Hall, Gemini Springs Park

 Bike Shops / Rentals:

 This section of trail serves as part of both the FL Coast-to-Coast Trail and St. Johns River-to-Sea Loop.